How (and When) to Plan Your Honeymoon

 Two Months Ahead

-- Buy a camera and luggage -- or register for them before your bridal shower!
-Practice using your camera and be sure to develop a few rolls to make sure it's working properly.
+- Buy a camera (if you don’t already have one and want higher quality photos than your phone will provide) and nice luggage—or register for them before your wedding shower.
+Practice using your camera to make sure it's working properly.

 - Get certified to scuba dive or begin lessons for any other activity you hope to pursue on your trip.